panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 useEffect(callback[, dependencies]);
 ```

-* `callback` is the callback function containing side-effect logic.
-It is invoked after React has committed the changes to the screen.
+* `callback` is the callback function containing side-effect logic. `useEffect()` executes the callback function after React has committed the changes to the screen.
-* `dependencies` is an optional array of dependencies.
-React is going to invoke the `callback` only when the dependencies have changed between renderings.
+* `dependencies` is an optional array of dependencies. `useEffect()` executes `callback` only when the dependencies have changed between renderings.

 `dependencies` array lets you control when the side-effect runs: